qforestlab/TLSpipelineScripts/README.md

 You will need to specify some resource requirements for the job, more info [here](http://hpcugent.github.io/vsc_user_docs/pdf/intro-HPC-linux-gent.pdf#section.4.6):
 - Walltime: specify the amount of hours, minutes and seconds the job may take.
 If this time is exceeded, the job will terminate.
 The default is only 1 hour, so be sure to set this to a more appropriate value.
 - Nodes and cores: specify the amount of nodes and cores per node you want to use.
 One core per tile is ideal.
 The amount of tiles may be determined by checking the amount of files in the downsample folder.
 - Memory: the default memory is the usable memory per node divided by the amount of cores per node, multiplied by the requested amount of nodes.
-If we request 1 core per tile, this gives us about 20.5 Gib per tile.
+If we request 1 core per tile on the kirlia cluster, this gives us about 20.5 Gib per tile.
 If this is not enough, as might be the case for large datasets, make sure to request more memory.
 If the memory needed exceeds the max for one node (738 Gib), make sure to divide your cores over multiple nodes!

 First, make sure you are using the kirlia cluster, by running:
 ```